kmiller2316/Coding_Challenges/README.md

 # coding_challenges
-project code for various job application challenges
+This repo showcases project code for various job application challenges I have had the opportunity to work on